Jagadheeeeesh/ChatAPT-Chatbot/README.md

 cd ChatAPT-Chatbot
 ```

-Open `index.html` in your browser and enter your Groq API key.
+- Open `index.html` in your browser.
+- Enter your Groq API key in the API key box.

 ## Usage